Guide for homeowners · Cost benchmark

 Premium (30-40 sqm)

-£1,900 - £3,000
+£1,900 - £2,800

-The ranges above reflect quotes from FMB-member builders working across Belfast, Lisburn, Newtownards and the Greater Belfast commuter belt in the first half of 2026, cross-checked against published NI build-cost figures from RHD Architects (£1,400 to £2,200 per square metre for an extension) and Houzz UK NI homeowner surveys.
+The ranges above reflect quotes from FMB-member builders working across Belfast, Lisburn, Newtownards and the Greater Belfast commuter belt in the first half of 2026, cross-checked against published NI build-cost figures from RHD Architects (£1,400 to £2,200 per square metre for a budget-to-mid spec extension) and Houzz UK NI homeowner surveys.
 Rural sites, listed properties and off-grid heating set-ups can push individual jobs above these bands; brand-name kitchens (Neff, Miele, Wren higher tiers) will too.

 What drives NI cost variance